 Enforcement of possession orders

-These regulations prevent evictions from a dwelling house until 11 January 2021.
+These regulations prevent evictions from a dwelling house in England until 31 May (previously 11 January, then 21 February, then 31 March).

 There are other exceptions such as trespassers and certain anti-social behaviour cases.